 JAMES D. HILL

 James Hill is Pason's Chairman of the Board, having previously served as Pason's President & Chief Executive Officer for 26 years.
-Jim Hill is considered an affiliated director because he was the CEO until 2011.
+Jim Hill is considered a non-independent director because he was the CEO until 2011.